Freeyourgadget/Gadgetbridge/README.md

 ============

-Gadgetbridge is a Android (4.4+) Application which will allow you to use your Gadget (Smartwatches/Fitness Bands etc) without the vendors closed source application and without the need to create an account and sync your data to the vendors servers.
+Gadgetbridge is a Android (4.4+) Application which will allow you to use your Pebble without the vendors closed source application and without the need to create an account and transmit any of your data to the vendors servers.

-Right now this is in very early testing stages and only supports the Pebble.

-USE IT AT YOUR OWN RISK.
-It will problably not work.
-And if it works it will annoy you more than it helps you ;)
+We plan to add support for the Mi Band and maybe even more devices.

 Features:

 * Incoming calls notification and display (caller, phone number)
+* Outgoing call display
+* Reject/Hangup Calls
 * SMS notification (sender, body)
 * K-9 Mail notification support (sender, subject, preview)
 * Support for generic notificaions (above filtered out)
 * Apollo Music Playback info (artist, album, track)
+* Music Control: Play/Pause, Next Track, Previous Track

-How to use (Pebble):
+How to use:

 1. Pair your Pebble though the Android Bluetooth Settings
 2. Start Gadgetbridge, press "connect"